Cop Out (2010 film): Development

+Warner Bros. requested that Smith storyboard the entire film in advance, a request he fulfilled with cinematographer David Klein.
+They reviewed the storyboards with the studio two months before filming began.

 Casting

 Smith accepted a reduced salary to work on the film, citing the opportunity to direct Bruce Willis as a key reason for his involvement.
 The film stars Willis and Tracy Morgan as NYPD partners, with supporting roles played by Adam Brody, Kevin Pollak, Guillermo Diaz and Seann William Scott.
+Will Ferrell and Mark Wahlberg were originally attached to the movie, but they left and instead made The Other Guys.

 However, the production was marred by reported tensions between Smith and Willis.
-On a 2011 episode of WTF with Marc Maron, Smith expressed deep frustration with Willis's behavior on set, saying that the actor refused to participate in promotional activities and contributed to a difficult work environment.
+On a 2011 episode of WTF with Marc Maron, Smith expressed deep frustration with Willis's behavior on set, saying that Willis refused to participate in promotional activities and contributed to a difficult work environment.
 In contrast, Smith praised Morgan's enthusiasm and commitment.
 A talent representative described Smith's directing style as disengaged, claiming he spent most of his time behind the monitor and did not interact much with the cast.
 Smith later defended his approach, attributing his productivity to marijuana use, which he claimed became a central part of his creative process after observing actor Seth Rogen's habits on the set of Zack and Miri Make a Porno (2008).

-Following Willis's 2022 retirement from acting due to aphasia, Smith issued a public apology for his past criticisms of the actor.
+Following Willis's 2022 retirement from acting due to aphasia, Smith issued a public apology for his past criticisms of Willis.